awsdocs/amazon-ecs-developer-guide/doc_source/task-placement-strategies.md

-# Amazon ECS Task Placement Strategies<a name="task-placement-strategies"></a>
+# Amazon ECS task placement strategies<a name="task-placement-strategies"></a>

 A *task placement strategy* is an algorithm for selecting instances for task placement or tasks for termination\.
 Task placement strategies can be specified when either running a task or creating a new service\.
 The task placement strategies can be updated for existing services as well\.
-For more information, see [Amazon ECS Task Placement](task-placement.md)\.
+For more information, see [Amazon ECS task placement](task-placement.md)\.

-## Strategy Types<a name="strategy-types"></a>
+## Strategy types<a name="strategy-types"></a>

 Amazon ECS supports the following task placement strategies: